melofo/routine-plus/README.md

 * Log in: log in an account
 * Log out: log out an account
 * Create: create a routine inside "to do" block
-* Drag and Drop: move routines between "to do", "doing" and "done" blocks acccording to their status
+* Drag and Drop: move routines from "Sprint" to "Backlog" to mark it done for this round or move it to "Archive" to mark that we would not take the routine for now
 * Edit: edit an exist routine
 * Delete: delete a routine